top of page

 Untitled design (3).png

-This is my story, my vision, and my mission: to build a brighter, more equitable world where hope blossoms like the water hyacinths of my childhood, even in the most forgotten corners of the world.
+This is my story and my mission: to build a brighter, more equitable world, where hope blossoms like the water hyacinths of my childhood, even in the most forgotten corners of the world.

 A-serene-and-beautiful-horizontal-image-of-a-rose-garden-at-dawn-capturing-a-variety-of-ro